AlexParker82/README_Generator/utils/README.md

 This application is covered by the Mozilla license.

 ## Contributors
-👪 AlexParker82
+Alex Parker

-### How you can contribute:
+### How you can contribute
-Check GitHub repo
+See GitHub Repo

 ## Tests
-None
+None at the moment

 ## Questions